 The problem is that there are a lot of ways that pastors and worship leaders try to solicit those kinds of responses from people.
 At that moment, introverts feel like they’re doing something wrong by not being the kind of people who dance around or shout out their approval during the service.
 When this emotional appeal becomes part of every service, it can make introverts dread worship.

-Here are a couple ways to get that enthusiasm without exhausting your introverts:
+Here are a couple of ways to get that enthusiasm without exhausting your introverts:

 - Recognize that enthusiasm comes in different forms.
 For a lot of introverts, intent focus is a sign of zeal.
 Learn to draw from the people in the room that express their emotions in a way that is most helpful to you, but don’t expect that level of animation from everyone else—or assume that their lack of demonstrative enthusiasm doesn’t mean they’re not enjoying themselves.